top of page

 UPDATES

 We are a Section-8 non-profit support organisation promoting Nature-Positive Farming and Food Systems (N+FFS) at scale across India.
-We believe that to meet the formidable challenge of producing adequate quantities of safe nutritious foods in a sustainable manner and to address the pervasive agrarian crisis, environmental crisis and rising incidence of malnutrition, it is crucial to mainstream nature-positive agricultural development and food system approaches which deliver on livelihoods enhancement and nutrition.
+We believe that to meet the formidable challenge of producing adequate quantities of safe, nutritious foods sustainably and to address the pervasive agrarian crisis, environmental crisis and rising incidence of malnutrition, it is crucial to mainstream nature-positive agricultural development and food system approaches that deliver on livelihood enhancement and nutrition.

-Signing of MoU with IISS-ICAR, N+3F & SPS
+Signing of MoU with IISS-ICAR, N+3F & SPS.jpeg

 Nature-Positive Farming & Wholesome Foods Foundation (N+3F) along with Samaj Pragati Sahayog (SPS) has signed an MOU with Indian Institute of Soil Science (IISS-ICAR), Bhopal to promote sustainable agriculture and food systems for enhancing livelihood security.
 The specific objectives of the collaboration are: